nachotacos69/GE2Extra/README.md

 - Added Offshot Support for extraction (really buggy but some tr2 files are readable)
 - Added BLZ4

-Jan 03 2025 - updated docs (psp only)
+Jan 03 2025 - updated docs (with a bit of vita)